kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

 ### Using glooctl

 To get started writing Gloo Edge secrets for use with Vault, you can use the `glooctl create secret` command.
-A benefit of using `glooctl` for secret creation is that the secret is created in the path that Gloo Edge watches.
+A benefit of using `glooctl` for secret creation is that the secret is created in the path that Gloo Edge watches, `secret/root/gloo.solo.io/v1/gloo-system/tls-secret`.

 For example, you might use the following command to create a secret in Vault.
 ```bash